Mordo95/shayzien-organised-crime/README.md

 # Shayzien Organised Crime

+Full credits go to [Dylan Lange](https://github.com/DylanLange/shayzien-organised-crime) but due to the repository being stale and the owner is not replying to comments or PR requests for over a year, I forked it over to continue to support this plugin.

 As you hop worlds and read the information board by Captain Ginea, this plugin will keep track of the locations and estimated times for gangs appearing.

 ### Features